 Those men with unknown ratings stayed in the women’s mind and made them appear as most attractive.

-- Cialdini says he starts his classes Pre-Suasively with an unfinished story and uses mysteries rather than questions and explanations.
-And when he challenged students to provide explanations to mysteries their test scores went up.
+- Cialdini starts classes with stories he leaves unfinished and uses mysteries rather than questions and explanations.
+When he challenged students to provide explanations to mysteries their test scores went up.

 Counterarguments VS Argument